 Cocktail parties are great for entertaining friends or business associates, or a combination of the two.
 They're also great for open houses or receptions, both business and personal.

-The average cocktail party lasts 2-3 hours during which guests snack on a simple spread of food and imbibe on great cocktails while chatting with other guests.
+The average cocktail party lasts 2 to 3 hours during which guests snack on a simple spread of food and imbibe on great cocktails while chatting with other guests.
 It's actually quite an easy event to plan and there are so many options available.

 A cocktail party can be as simple or complex as you wish to make it.
 There are a few questions you should ask yourself to begin planning a party: